crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: [Join #Orbtoberfest](https://circleci-public.github.io/hacktoberfest/#/) and submit your PRs to this [Google Form](https://docs.google.com/forms/d/1-MbzLy0m1eRLjeye9wu76fYkzcX5A3PvgKd09EhVObY/viewform).
 - **Notes**: View full details above.
 Make pull requests to any open-source "orbs" for CircleCI, or create your own.
 When complete submit PRs to the Google form to claim swag.

+### D

+#### **Datenanfragen.de e.&nbsp;V.**
+- **Swag**: At least 3 stickers and maybe a t-shirt
+- **Requirements**:
+  - elegible repositories include all repos of the datenanfragen organization and all listed [here](https://www.datarequests.org/open-source)
+  - 1 pull request to get at least 3 stickers (limited to 100 sets)
+  - t-shirts are given to 10 people drawn from the contributors
+- **How to sign up**: Submit to the repositories and send an [email to hacktoberfest@datenanfragen.de](mailto:hacktoberfest@datenanfragen.de?subject=Registration%20for%20Hacktoberfest%202019&body=I%20want%20to%20participate%20in%20the%20Hacktoberfest%202019%20event%20by%20Datenanfragen.de%20e.%20V.%0A%0AGitHub%20user%20name%3A%20%5Bplease%20fill-in%5D%0A%0AI%20have%20read%20the%20conditions%20of%20participation%20and%20privacy%20policy%20(https%3A%2F%2Fwww.datarequests.org%2Fblog%2Fhacktoberfest-2019)%20and%20accept%20these%20conditions.) with your GitHub username and your acknowledgment of the terms.
+- **Notes**: Take a look at [this blog post](https://www.datarequests.org/blog/hacktoberfest-2019/) for more info.

 ### G

 ### **Gatsby**